History of education in England: Circular 10/65 and comprehensive education

-In 1965 the Labour government required all local education authorities to formulate proposals to move away from selection at eleven, replacing the tripartite system with comprehensive schools.
+In 1965 the Labour government required all local education authorities (LEAs) to formulate proposals to move away from selection at eleven, replacing the tripartite system with comprehensive schools.
 This was done by the minister Tony Crosland by means of Circular 10/65 and withholding funding from any school that sought to retain selection.
 This circular was vehemently opposed by the grammar school lobby.
 Some counties procrastinated and retained the Tripartite System in all but a few experimental areas.
 Those authorities have locally administered selection tests.

-The Circular also requested consultation between LEAs and the partially state-funded direct grant grammar schools on their participation in a comprehensive system, but little movement occurred.
+The circular also requested consultation between LEAs and the partially state-funded direct grant grammar schools on their participation in a comprehensive system, but little movement occurred.
 The 1970 report of the Public Schools Commission chaired by David Donnison recommended that the schools choose between becoming voluntary aided comprehensives and full independence.
-This was finally put into effect by the Direct Grant Grammar Schools (Cessation of Grant) Regulations 1975.
+This was finally put into effect by the Direct Grant Grammar Schools (Cessation of Grant) Regulations 1975 (SI 1975/1198).
 Some schools (almost all Catholic) became fully state-funded, while the majority became independent fee-paying schools.

-In 1973 the introduction of the Education (Work Experience) Act allowed LEAs to organise work experience for the additional final year school students.
+The introduction of the Education (Work Experience) Act 1973 (c.
+23) allowed LEAs to organise work experience for the additional final year school students.

-In some counties around the country, these changes also led to the introduction of Middle schools in 1968, where students were kept at primary or junior school for an additional year, meaning that the number of students in secondary schools within these areas remained virtually constant through the change.
+In some counties around the country, these changes also led to the introduction of middle schools in 1968, where students were kept at primary or junior school for an additional year, meaning that the number of students in secondary schools within these areas remained virtually constant through the change.
 As of 2007, there are now fewer than 400 middle schools across England, situated in just 22 Local Education Authorities.